AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

     * View relationships between resources.
 For example, you might want to find all resources that use a particular security group.

+* **AWS Trusted Advisor** is an online tool that provides you real time guidance to help you provision your resources following AWS best practices.
+Whether establishing new workflows, developing applications, or as part of ongoing improvement, take advantage of the recommendations provided by Trusted Advisor on a regular basis to help keep your solutions provisioned optimally.
+  * **Cost Optimization** See how you can save money on AWS by eliminating unused and idle resources or making commitments to reserved capacity
+  * **Security** Improve the security of your application by closing gaps, enabling various AWS security features, and examining your permissions.
+  * **Fault Tolerance** Increase the availability and redundancy of your AWS application by take advantage of auto scaling, health checks, multi AZ, and backup capabilities.
+  * **Performance** Improve the performance of your service by checking your service limits, ensuring you take advantage of provisioned throughput, and monitoring for overutilized instances.
+  * **Service Limits** Checks for service usage that is more than 80% of the service limit.
+Values are based on a snapshot, so your current usage might differ.
+Limit and usage data can take up to 24 hours to reflect any changes.